uranoni/Pr_graphqlBasic_backendYoga/README.md

 #### parent's argument is yout root type

 ### GraphQL Shape Data
-GrqphQL 's Client is who dicatates what data comes back and as we can see this is actually useful.
+GrqphQL 's Client is who dictates what data comes back and as we can see this is actually useful.

 ### Query complete